2b-t/docker-realtime/doc/docker_basics/Introduction.md

 ### 6.5 Setting up Visual Studio Code

 In the last few years Microsoft Visual Studio Code has become the most used editor, potentially becoming the first Microsoft product to be widely accepted by programmers.
 The guide [`VisualStudioCodeSetup.md`](./VisualStudioCodeSetup.md) walks you through the set-up of a Docker with Visual Studio Code.

+### 6.6 Multi-stage builds

+Another interesting topic for **slimming down the resulting containers** are [multi-stage builds](https://docs.docker.com/build/building/multi-stage/) where only the files necessary for running are kept and every unnecessary ballast is removed.